symsoft/cc2016/README.md

 # Running the demo app #
 ## Adapting the application AWS scripts ##
-The first thing we need to do is to adapt some JSON scripts so that application launches in the ECS cluster that we created earlier.
+The first thing we need to do is to adapt the JSON scripts that will be used to create AWS ECS task defintions and services for our application, so that these are created in the ECS cluster that we created earlier.

 1. Locate the file *customerservice/main/resources/aws-ecs/taskdefinition.json*.
 Replace *<your_dockerhub_name>* with your DockerHub username and replace *<TeamName>* with the team name you entered when creating the infrastructure stack.